Grab Deal : Flat 20% off on live classes + 2 free self-paced courses! - SCHEDULE CALL

 Don't be hesitant to ask for clarification in case of doubt.
 This will show the interviewer that you can identify when additional information is needed and be afraid to clarify when you need it.

 Be prepared for brain teaser questions and whiteboard challenges.
 This is a chance to prove your skills and technical know-how through a series of brainteasers, whiteboard coding challenges, or remote coding assignments.
-It focuses upon your reasoning process and explains the steps you are taking to answer the question.
-Knowing about the company and its processes is critical to draft the right kind of answers.
+It focuses on your reasoning process and explains the steps you are taking to answer the question.
+Knowing about the company and its processes is critical to drafting the right kind of answers.
+Not sure about the in-demand skills?
+Check these IT Skills to make yourself job-ready.

 don't rush to answer, take time, think about the right methodology to draft the solution, and then reason.
 Ask if you have any doubt.